-Data Sets Combined to Form SPACE2001
+Data Sets Combined to Form SPACE2002

-SPACE2001 is a combination of independent space-geodetic measurements of the Earth's orientation.
-Table 1 lists the space-geodetic series used in generating SPACE2001, giving their identifiers, the number of measurements from each series that were actually incorporated into SPACE2001, and the time interval spanned by those measurements.
-Note that the University of Texas Center for Space Research (UTCSR) satellite laser ranging (SLR) Universal Time (UT) values were not used in generating SPACE2001 due to problems associated with separating this component of the Earth's orientation from the effects of unmodeled forces acting on the satellite that cause the node of its orbit to drift (see Gross et al. 1998, p.
+SPACE2002 is a combination of independent space-geodetic measurements of the Earth's orientation.
+Table 1 lists the space-geodetic series used in generating SPACE2002, giving their identifiers, the number of measurements from each series that were actually incorporated into SPACE2002, and the time interval spanned by those measurements.
+Note that the University of Texas Center for Space Research (UTCSR) satellite laser ranging (SLR) Universal Time (UT) values were not used in generating SPACE2002 due to problems associated with separating this component of the Earth's orientation from the effects of unmodeled forces acting on the satellite that cause the node of its orbit to drift (see Gross et al. 1998, p.
 217 for further discussion about this point).
-Similarly, no global positioning system (GPS) or Joint Center for Earth Systems Technology/Goddard Space Flight Center (JCET/GSFC) SLR length-of-day (LOD) values have been used in generating SPACE2001.
+Similarly, no Joint Center for Earth Systems Technology/Goddard Space Flight Center (JCET/GSFC) satellite laser ranging (SLR) length-of-day (LOD) values have been used in generating SPACE2002.
+However, the JPL rapidly produced (quick-look) global positioning system (GPS) LOD series was used in generating SPACE2002 since: (1) unlike the other available GPS LOD series, the JPL quick-look series is not constrained to UT1 measurements and therefore consists of independent measurements of LOD; and (2) a stochastic model for the corrupting effects of the motion of the GPS satellite constellation on the recovered JPL LOD values has been developed and is incorporated into the Kalman filter that was used here to combine the Earth orientation measurements.

 Since it was desirable to combine only independent measurements of the Earth's orientation, only those series listed in Table 1 were used, even though other space-geodetic series are available from other analysis centers.
 When more than one series determined by the same measurement technique was used, care was taken to make sure that the measurements themselves were not included more than once.
-In particular, measurements from the Scripps GPS series were used through May 31, 1992; measurements from the JPL GPS series were then used until the start of the International GPS Service (IGS) combined series EOP(IGS) 95 P 01 on January 1, 1995; measurements from the IGS combined series EOP(IGS) 95 P 01 were used until the start of the IGS combined series EOP(IGS) 95 P 02 on June 30, 1996; measurements from the IGS combined series EOP(IGS) 95 P 02 were used until the start of the accumulated IGS Software-Independent Exchange (SINEX) combined series EOP(IGS) 00 P 02 on February 27, 2000; and measurements from the accumulated IGS SINEX combined series EOP(IGS) 00 P 02 were used thereafter.
+In particular, polar motion measurements from the JPL GPS series were only used until the start of the International GPS Service (IGS) combined series EOP(IGS) 95 P 01 on January 1, 1995; polar motion measurements from the IGS combined series EOP(IGS) 95 P 01 were then used until the start of the IGS combined series EOP(IGS) 95 P 02 on June 30, 1996; polar motion measurements from the IGS combined series EOP(IGS) 95 P 02 were then used until the start of the accumulated IGS Solution Independent Exchange (SINEX) combined series EOP(IGS) 00 P 02 on February 27, 2000; and polar motion measurements from the accumulated IGS SINEX combined series EOP(IGS) 00 P 02 were used thereafter.
 Similarly, measurements from the National Oceanic and Atmospheric Administration (NOAA) International Radio Interferometric Surveying (IRIS) Intensive UT1 series were used until it ended on December 31, 1994; measurements from the USNO National Earth Orientation Service (NEOS) Intensive UT1 series were then used until it ended on December 4, 2000; and measurements from the GSFC NEOS Intensive UT1 series were used thereafter.
-In addition, measurements from the UTCSR SLR series EOP(CSR) 96 L 01 were used until it ended on February 4, 1996, with measurements from the JCET/GSFC SLR series used thereafter.
+In addition, polar motion measurements from the UTCSR SLR series EOP(CSR) 96 L 01 were used until it ended on February 4, 1996, with polar motion measurements from the JCET/GSFC SLR series being used thereafter.
 Furthermore, due to systematic errors evident in the series of lunar laser ranging (LLR) measurements taken at the Observatoire de la Côte d'Azur (OCA) station starting in early 1997, only the OCA LLR measurements through December 17, 1996 were used.